pvcnt/accio/site/docs/install.md

 ## System requirements

-Supported platforms:

-  * Linux
+The following are required to run Accio:

-  * Mac OS X
+  * Platforms: Linux or Mac OS X;

-Java:

-  * Java JDK 8 or later
+  * Java: JDK 8 or later.

-## Install as a binary
+## Use a binary distribution

+The most straightforward way to install Accio is to fetch a binary release.

 ### Install dependencies

+Before running Accio, you need to install the Java runtime on your machine.
+The exact procedure depends on the platform.

 **Ubuntu Trusty (14.04 LTS).**
 OpenJDK 8 is not available on Trusty.